runtimeverification/wasm-semantics/media/202001-presentation-thesis-chalmers.md

 First proof attempt
 -------------------

-> * Our approach will be to extend \lK's ability to reasoning about these kinds of arithmetic expressions, and about the `#getRange function`
+> * Our approach will be to extend \lK's ability to reason about these kinds of arithmetic expressions, and about the `#getRange` function
-> * "Lemmas" will be added as context-free rewrite rules.
+> * Axioms will be added as context-free rewrite rules.
 > * Each is simple and has been hand-verified, but not yet machine-verified.
 <!--
 > * We have chosen to add reasoning capabilities to \K over telling Z3 about the structure of memory.